ILIAS-eLearning/ILIAS/components/ILIAS/UI/docs/ROADMAP.md

 ## Long Term

+### Mark Some Components as Internal

+The creation of the UI framework has begun in 2016.
+The first components we have build aimed to replace simple thingies we already had in the legacy UI code.
+Stuff like Glyphs, Buttons, Modals.
+We then imagined that we would have a system where we build complex components from simple parts, like legos, someday.
+Over time we moved on to more complex components.
+We then found that these are in fact build from smaller parts, like legos.
+But other then initially imagined, this wasn't necessarily the best interface to provide to users of the UI framework.
+Also, the more complex components carry a specific semantic, but the actual legos we have built them from are design choices.

+Take, for example, the View Control Sortation.
+The semantic is something like: a control that allows a user to sort some data.
+When viewed as legos, we have a Dropdown, containing Links, attached to a Button.
+But this is neither the best interface to expose to other coders, nor is that specific structure essential to the component.
+So while the View Control Sortation is in fact build from these smaller components, the actual choices of them is neither interesting for the semantic of the component nor something we want to move to other coders.

+We also began to notice, that some components carry a semantic that actually tells a lot about the what and why of a component, with wording close to the users intentions and state of mind, while others simply encoded specific visual choices or simply bundled some code to be used in many places.
+We began to talk about the further components as having a "strong" semantic and the latter of having a "weak" semantic.
+We currently feel that working on components with a "strong" semantic allows us to make informed choices for implementation, now and in the future, while taking away mental burden from other coders that use these components.
+Components with a weak semantic, on the other hand, ask for one size fits many solutions and require other coders to think about a lot of tangential questions.
+We hence strive to build and propagate components with strong semantics whenever possible.

+This does not mean that we want to abandon components with weak semantics completely, though.
+We still need them to talk about how other components can be implemented, to actually implement these components and to make our code manageable.
+We also recognize that we will always have parts of the system, be it in the core we maintain together or in plugins maintained by others, that are not (yet?) ready to be displayed by components with a strong semantic.
+But we want to encourage everyone to use components with strong semantics whenever possible, for their ease of mind and our power to build a coherent and appealing UI.

+We hence are looking to create a category for "internal" components, to make this distinction and argumentation visible to the coders that use the components from the UI framework.

 ### Make Constraint in Tag Input Field work again

 In the commit where this entry was added, a check in Tag Input Field was removed.